wyatt-toure/github-and-R-project-guide/written-guide.md

 He said this in reference to writing a letter though he could just as easily have been talking about writing code.
 Good code is typically written in short, independent chunks.
 This is the principle of making code modular.
 Code is broken up into distinct components that perform independent, specific tasks such as data extraction, or data cleaning, or data modeling.
 With modular code, changing one piece of code has no effect on another piece of code.
 This is useful for making code reusable given R scripts are essentially a series of function calls.
 An input is run through a function which produces an output.
 This output becomes the input for the next independent function which produces another output (Figure 1).
 For example, you might have a function that calculates a behavioural metric from your raw data and another that filters these data points by removing missing values.

 Many R packages exist which contain useful pre-written functions that perform common tasks which are needed in the course of a standard analysis.
-The [tidyverse](https://www.tidyverse.org/) contains a set of useful and widely used set of packages designed for data science [@wickham2019WelcomeTidyverse].
+The [tidyverse](https://www.tidyverse.org/) contains a set of convenient and widely used packages designed for data science [@wickham2019WelcomeTidyverse].
 They involve tools for data manipulation and visualization and I highly recommend them.
 In particular, [`tidyr`](https://tidyr.tidyverse.org/) for standardising data formatting, [`dplyr`](https://dplyr.tidyverse.org/) for data manipulation, and [`ggplot2`](https://ggplot2.tidyverse.org/) for data visualisation.

 ![Figure 1: Graphical display of a potential R script.
 An input (e.g. raw data) is run through a function (depicted with the blue rounded rectangles), such as filter(), which produces an output that is the input for the next function.
 Each function performs an independent task related to the analysis.](images/functions.svg)